absmach/magistrala-docs/docs/dev-guide.md

 which will do this copying of the binaries.

 > N.B.
 Only Go binaries will be installed this way.
-The MQTT adapter is a NodeJS script and will stay in the `mqtt` dir.
+The MQTT broker is a written in Erlang and its build scripts can be found in `docker/vernemq` dir.

 ## Deployment